HTTPArchive/almanac.httparchive.org/src/content/en/2020/css.md

 #### Syntax errors

 For most of the metrics in this chapter, we used [Rework](https://github.com/reworkcss/css), a CSS parser.
 While this helps dramatically improve accuracy, it also means we could be less forgiving of syntax errors compared to a browser.
-Even if one declaration in the entire stylesheet has a syntax error, parsing would fail, and that stylesheet would be left out of the analysis.
-But how many stylesheets *do* contain such syntax errors?
+Even if one declaration in the entire style sheet has a syntax error, parsing would fail, and that style sheet would be left out of the analysis.
+But how many style sheets *do* contain such syntax errors?
 Quite substantially more on desktop than mobile it turns out!
-More specifically, nearly 10% of stylesheets found on desktop pages included at least one unrecoverable syntax error, whereas only 2% of mobile.
+More specifically, nearly 10% of style sheets found on desktop pages included at least one unrecoverable syntax error, whereas only 2% of mobile.
 Do note that these are essentially lower bounds for syntax errors, since not all syntax errors actually cause parsing to fail.
 For example, a missing semicolon would just result in the next declaration being parsed as part of the value (e.g. `{property: "color", value: "red background: yellow"}`), it would not cause the parser to fail.

 #### Nonexistent properties

 We also looked at most common nonexistent properties, by using a list of known properties.
-We excluded prefixed properties from this part of the analysis, and manually excluded unprefixed proprietary properties (e.g. IE's `behavior`, which oddly still appears on 200K websites).
+We excluded prefixed properties from this part of the analysis, and manually excluded unprefixed proprietary properties (e.g. Internet Explorer's `behavior`, which oddly still appears on 200K websites).
 Out of the remaining nonexistent properties:

 - 37% of them were a mangled form of a prefixed property (e.g. `webkit-transition` or `-transition`)
 - 43% were an unprefixed form of a property that only exists only prefixed (e.g. `font-smoothing`, which appeared on 384K websites), probably included for compatibility under the incorrect assumption that it is standard, or due to wishful thinking that it will become standard.